Elina Ruoppa’s career story: Multi-skilled pro making Aurora’s clients’ wishes come true

 “I train clients to use teleQ from the very basics to finer details.
 In the implementation, we make sure that everything gets going well and that the client has the necessary skills to use teleQ independently.
 It’s very important for me that the client is happy.”

 Elina enjoys working with other people in particular.
-Successful trainings and good interactions with clients give her energy.
+Successful training and good interactions with clients give her energy.
 At Aurora, working on problems and solving them is part of the everyday job.

 In the interview, she describes herself as someone who likes to get things done fast.
 She enjoys taking on tasks and advancing them quickly.
 At Aurora Innovation, she’s gotten a chance to develop patience.